|Teaching method||Contact hours|

 - written individual exam with open questions (80% or 100%, see next point);

-- tutorial group assignments, individual self tests and data collection (together 20%, as bonus: only if higher than written test).
+- tutorial group assignments, individual quizzes and data collection (together 20%, as bonus: only if higher than written test).